yzsolt/yzsolt/README.md

 #### The present

-Nowadays I'm using **Rust** exclusively for my pet projects, since I love it and I believe it is the way forward.
+Nowadays I'm leading a small team using **Rust** professionally in an automotive project.
+I also use Rust exclusively for my pet projects, since I love it and I believe it is the way forward.
 I try to help the ecosystem improve by sponsoring Rust projects and occasionally contributing to them.

 #### Interests